vitals sources

 courtesy of Patrick Verdier

 The family settled for a time in Montclair, New Jersey.
-They were first at 46 Union Street in 1896 before moving to a very spacious house at the corner of South Fullerton Avenue and Union Street.
+They were first at 46 Union Street in 1896 before finally buying a very spacious house at the corner of South Fullerton Avenue and Union Street.

 Summers were a very active time for the family.
 George purchased land on Kimball’s Island, Maine, in the 1890s and began a tradition of summers there for many of his descendants.